 MEAN.JS stack has been installed.
 We can now able to start a sample application using command:

 After a few seconds, you will see a message like below.
 This means MEAN.JS stack is working!

 [...]
 MEAN.JS - Development Environment Environment: development Server: http://0.0.0.0:3000 Database: mongodb://localhost/mean-dev App version: 0.6.0 MEAN.JS version: 0.6.0

 To verify, open up the browser and navigate to http://localhost:3000 or http://IP-Address:3000/.
 You should see a screen something like below.

 Congratulations!
 MEAN.JS stack is ready to start building web applications.

 For further details, I recommend you to refer MEAN.JS stack official documentation.

-Want to setup MEAN.JS stack in CentOS, RHEL, Scientific Linux, and Fedora?
-That’s easy!
+Want to setup MEAN.JS stack in CentOS, RHEL, Scientific Linux?
 Check the following link for more details.

-That’s all for now folks.
+And, that's all for now, folks.
 Hope this tutorial will help you to setup MEAN.JS stack.

 cascading errors… no thanks!